dooboolab-community/react-native-iap/README.md

 a few days.
 Acknowledge a purchase when you have delivered it to your user by calling `acknowledgePurchaseAndroid()`.
 On iOS non-consumable purchases are finished automatically but this will change in the future so it is recommended that you prepare by simply calling `finishTransactionIOS()` on non-consumables as well.

+`finishTransaction()` works for both platforms and is recommended since version 4.1.0 or later.
+Equal to finishTransactionIOS + consumePurchaseAndroid and acknowledgePurchaseAndroid.

 Restoring Purchases
 -----------------------------------
 You can use `getAvailablePurchases()` to do what's commonly understood as “restoring” purchases.